lukeskywokka/ffl/49er_qbs/README.md

 <br /><br />
 Shoutout to Pro Football Reference for all of the data! https://www.pro-football-reference.com/.
 ## TL;DR
+Grades are at the very bottom.<br /><br />
 Montana is still the best!
 But there are definitely some interesting finds in the postseason stats.
-Garoppolo fell off a cliff in the postseason and Kaepernick really came alive in his two postseason runs.
+Garoppolo fell off a cliff in the postseason and Kaepernick really came alive in his two postseason runs.<br /><br />
-Grades are at the very bottom.<br /><br />
-Is there a data point thats missing?
+Is there a data point that's missing?
 Is my grade scale fair?
 Please let me know and I'd be happy to look and see if I can tweak it!
 # Data
 ## REGULAR SEASON CAREER STATS
 ### CAREER PASSING YARDS